fooltowise/NeroNotes/Nero's Notes/A Lesson on Elementary, Worldly Wisdom, Revisited.md

 However, both Warren and I are very good at changing our prior conclusions.
 We work at developing that facility because, without it, disaster often comes.

-*Q: Would you talk a little bit about your seeming predilection away from investing in high technology stocks - on your own part and the part of Berkshire Hathaway.
+*Q: Would you talk a little bit about your seeming predilection away from investing in high technology stocks - on your own part and the part of [[Berkshire Hathaway]].
 One of the things I've found eye-opening and a little surprising is how the difficulties of running a low-tech business and those of running a high-tech business aren't all that different.*

 They're all hard.
 But why should it be easy to get rich?
 In a competitive world, shouldn't it be impossible for there to be an easy way for everybody to get rich?
 Of course, they're all hard.